In 2018, young entrepreneur Ed Dunford designed and produced his own line of caps to raise awareness of concussion in sport.

 Little did he know that just one week later, a clash in a rugby match would leave him battling the same effects he worked so hard to raise awareness about.

-During a highly anticipated annual fixture for Whitgift School in 2018, Ed was knocked unconscious while attempting a tackle.
+During a highly anticipated annual fixture for Whitgift School, Ed was knocked unconscious while attempting a tackle.

 He said: “I collided heads with my own player, leading me to be completely knocked out.

 “What then occurred is very vague, as the injury made my vision blurred, I suffered loss of memory and a throbbing headache.”

 Ed’s condition was assessed on the pitch before he was taken to the school’s medical centre for further tests and later taken to A&E.